wistia/wistia-open-docs/_posts/data-api.md

 If captions already exist for this video, the response will be HTTP 400 Bad Request.

-### Read
+### Index

-This method will return the captions for a video in SRT format.
+This method will return all the captions for a video in SRT format.

 <pre><code class="language-markup">GET https://api.wistia.com/v1/medias/<media-id>/captions</code></pre>